Memorex

 A governed personal memory substrate for AI products.

-Memorex gives assistant systems a policy-aware memory layer with provenance, consent, lifecycle state, user review, correction workflows, and auditable retrieval.
+Memorex gives assistant systems a policy-aware memory layer with provenance, consent, lifecycle state, user review, correction workflows, metrics, and auditable retrieval.

 A memory layer designed for systems that must be inspected.